Home Articles Get Inspired with Floating Architecture!

 Exburry Egg by PAD Studio & SPUD Group & Stephen Turner

-A huge egg, acts like a boat or caravan on the water !
+A huge egg, acts like a boat or caravan on the water!

 Makoko Floating School by NLE Architects

-The project was mainly built with wood, as the structure, support and finishing for the cpmpleted school.
+The project was mainly built with wood, as the structure, support and finishing for the completed school.
 The closed area on the 2nd floor which you can see in the images, is for the classrooms, also they are surrounded by a green space, below, there is a playground and also there is an additional open air classroom for the roof level.

-You can check other floating architecture projects by NLE here : http://www.nleworks.com/category/architecture-design/
+You can check other floating architecture projects by NLE here

 2 Harbour bath projects, as far as I am concerned, there is no need for explanation to see the similarities between them;